denoland/manual/getting_started/web_frameworks.md

 Focusing on native JS features with no dependencies outside of the Deno std library makes Peko flexible, entensible and lightning fast whilst providing rich features such as static-file handlers and cryptography utilities.

-There are full-stack example apps to help newcomers get started + a companion repository of community-made modules for common app requirements such as:
+There are full-stack example apps to help newcomers get started along with a companion repository of community-made modules for common app requirements such as:

 - bundling/transpiling TS for the browser
 - server-side rendering React apps